mergado/docs/_posts/2023-10-11-rules-and-queries.md

 * `data.app_rule_type` - This is `app_rule_type` you can find in Mergado Developers center

 ### Versioning
 Now application rule supports 2 versions.
 Version until `2022-09-10` and from `2022-09-10`.
 You can specify version you want to use in [Mergado Developers](https://app.mergado.com/developres/) center by specifying version parameter.
-Every `date >= 2022-09-10` means, that mergado will use new version and sent product data in the new representation.
+Every `date >= 2022-09-10` means, that MERGADO will use new version and sent product data in the new representation.

 ### Processing of application rule for version until 2022-09-10
 <details markdown="1">